iHost-Open-Source-Project/hassio-ihost-sonoff-dongle-flasher/README.md

 # SONOFF Dongle Flasher For iHost

-Upgrade the built-in MG21 (Zigbee coordinator) firmware on iHost with one-click flashing through the web interface.
+SONOFF Dongle Flasher supports online firmware flashing for the iHost MG21 chip and the SONOFF Dongle series (ZBDongle-P and ZBDongle-E).